UKHomeOffice/application-container-platform/how-to-docs/s3-provisioning.md

 # Provisioning a AWS S3 Service into the Platform

+In this example env is _dev_ and the service_name is _myexample_

+## AWS S3 Service Prerequisites
 This requires AWS credentials for hod-dsp-[env] to create the resources and dsp-ci for drone to deploy to the platform.
-In this example env is _dev_ and the service_name is _myexample_
+The following are required before continuing though this guide:

+* AWS credentials for the correct platform environment
+* Drone.io installation and configuration inline with the [Drone CI Guide](../how-to-docs/drone-how-to.md)
+* Kubernetes installation and configuration inline with the [Devopment Setup Guide](../developer-docs/dev_setup.md)
+* DevOps gitlabs access

 ## Creation of the IAM access credentials

-Login to AWS console with profile hod-dsp-dev
+Login to AWS console with profile hod-dsp-dev.

 Create IAM user of the format **MYEXAMPLE_DEV_S3**